emoon3/nomad-test/README.md

 # nomad-test

-Test deployment of Nomad server and client.
+Test deployment of server and client.
 Requires the following:

 AWS cli
 terraform